davidgiga1993/mixing-station-docs/docs/platforms/desktop.md

 ## Touchscreen

 Multitouch is supported on Windows 10/11 as well as macOS.
-For macOS you need the TouchBase driver `7.1.108` or newer.
+For macOS, you need the TouchBase driver `7.1.108` or newer.

 Please make sure the app is working in offline mode before purchasing any licenses!